What Auto Enrolment Means For Employees

 What does 'opt out' mean?

 You can decide to leave your workplace pension scheme at any time.
-If you were automatically enrolled, leaving the scheme is called opting out.
-If you opt out within 1 month of the date your employer put you into your workplace scheme (from when the joining assessment email is issued), you will be treated as if you had not been put in the scheme.
+If you were automatically enrolled, leaving the scheme within 1 month of the date your employer put you into your workplace scheme (from when the joining assessment email is issued) is called opting out.
+If you opt out, you will be treated as if you had not been put in the scheme.
 Any money you have paid in will be paid back to you.

-If you opt out after 1 month, you may not be able to get back any payments you have made.
-This depends on the pension scheme's rules.
+If you leave the scheme after 1 month (this is known as ceasing your membership), you may not be able to get back any payments you have made.
+This depends on the pension scheme's rules and will vary from one provider to another.
 Usually they will stay in your pension pot until you choose to open it to take an income.

 When can you opt out?